General Studies – 20.5 Unit Emphasis | SC Program: AS.1508

 Units 0.5

 This course will cover CPR and how to treat for foreign body obstruction in adults, children, and infants.
-It is designed for the professional rescuer.
+Designed for the professional rescuer.
 Upon successful completion of this course, students may apply to be certified in CPR by the agency having jurisdiction.
-This course may be offered in a distance education format.

 Apply Now